hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/setup.rst

         acc := accounts.Account{Address: crypto.PubkeyToAddress(k.PublicKey)}

-Using the Contract Backend `cb`, we then deploy the Adjudicator and Ethereum AssetHolder via go-perun's `ethchannel.DeployAdjudicator()` and `ethchannel.DeployETHAssetholder()`.
+Using the contract backend `cb`, we then deploy the Adjudicator and Ethereum AssetHolder via go-perun's `ethchannel.DeployAdjudicator()` and `ethchannel.DeployETHAssetholder()`.
 Note that the Adjudicator must be deployed first for using its address to make the AssetHolder depend on it.
 Ultimately we return both addresses.